IKIM-Essen/ClusterDocs/meta/PUBLICATION_RUNBOOK.md

 set, exact size, SHA-256, H.264 1280×720 video, stereo AAC audio, and duration.
 Do not deploy an extra file or substitute a same-named file with another hash.

-## 2. Deploy the vhost and the fixed media directory
+## 2. Deploy the separate media vhost and fixed media directory

 Deploy the reviewed RCC `docs.ikim.uk-essen.de` static-vhost configuration with document root `/srv/www/docs`.
 Copy exactly the 17 files from `new-videos/` into